schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 ![Save Stored Procedures](/assets/images/SaveScriptsToLocation.png)

 ## Modify Stored Procedures to ALTER instead of CREATE
-Since all of our exported procedures will have CREATE scripts, we will want to change these to ALTER, otherwise our pipelines later will fail.
+Since all of our exported procedures will have CREATE scripts, we will want to change these to ALTER, otherwise our pipelines later will fail since these procedures will already exist in the database.

 You can use FIND/REPLACE in VSCode or use PowerShell to do the same.